We recently had the joy of visiting with our daughter and son-in-law in Utah. They have five children. All of them are quick, smart, and unafraid.

 I said “yes – we need to go now.”
 She then said “Can I do one more thing?”
 I quickly and easily replied “yes.”
 Sensing that she had started the negotiations too low, she said “How about five things?”
 I responded with “If I let you do five things I will be a terrible negotiator.”
 She then said “How about two?”
 I said “alright” and that’s what we did.

 How does this relate to mediation?
-We all grow up and realize that lots of things that happened on the playground translate very well into our grown-up situations.
+We all grow up and realize that lots of things we learned on the playground translate very well into our grown-up situations.
 As children we cut our teeth on negotiation techniques with siblings, friends, parents and others.
-Our grown-up techniques get more refined and are often more complex than our childhood techniques, but many of the dynamics remain the same when we were young.
+Our grown-up techniques get more refined and are usually more complex than our childhood techniques, but many of the dynamics are the same as when we were young.

 These days most of my mediations are still done via Zoom, but some are in-person.
 I find that counsel who have never mediated via Zoom are often quite hesitant to do so (because they are concerned that they may lose out on the non-verbal communication that happens at mediation).
 But counsel who have used Zoom extensively soon find out that a mediation on a flat panel screen via a computer platform isn’t as sterile as one might think.
 If the equipment is all in working order, then voices through Zoom are transmitted with near perfect clarity (along with all of the tone, pausing and inflection that accompanies all speech).
 And if the webcams are working properly then the visual aspect of Zoom is remarkable.
 A Zoom meeting isn’t exactly like being in a room with someone – but can be very close.
 As a Zoom mediation progresses the focus on the Zoom mechanics tend to lessen to the point where those mechanics are almost invisible.
 I find that the Zoom mechanics rarely gets in the way of the mediation process – and I find the success rates of Zoom mediations to be fully interchangeable with in-person mediations.
 Between cases which tend to resolve at mediation and those that don’t, I see certain trends and factors affecting success – but the Zoom platform doesn’t seem to be one of them.